 The Consortium offers one-year, full-time internship placements that begin and end around July of each year.
 The Consortium is comprised of organizations in Alaska and will provide a range of clinical and didactic experiences that represent the necessary depth and breadth required for future professional practice with Alaska's diverse communities.
-Interns will have a primary placement at one site and participate in a longitudinal cross-site curriculum.
-Interns will complete a minimum of 500 hours per internship year of face-to-face direct service delivery.
+Interns will have a primary placement at one site and will participate in cross-site training weekly.
+Across training sites, interns will complete a minimum of 500 hours per internship year of face-to-face direct service delivery.